0000F8/AI-Resume-Writer/README.md

-# AI CV Helper
+# AI Resume Writer (POC)

-This will provide an interface for modifying your CV to fit the description of job
+This proof-of-concept will provide an interface for modifying your CV to fit the description of job using remote API calls to an LLM such as ChatGPT.

+# TECH

+Node/React/LLMs

 ## INSTALL